-The Foreign Correspondents’ Club has chosen Mary Hui and Jessica Pang as recipients of the inaugural Clare Hollingworth Fellowship, named in honour of the preeminent and path-breaking journalist.
+The Foreign Correspondents’ Club has chosen Mary Hui and Jessie Pang as recipients of the inaugural Clare Hollingworth Fellowship, named in honour of the preeminent and path-breaking journalist.

 The adjudicators noted the winners offer clear potential as future leaders both within the FCC and the wider Hong Kong journalism community.